aurelia/router/doc/article/en-US/router-configuration.md

 * `config.map()` adds route(s) to the router.
 Although only `route`, `name`, `moduleId`, `href` and `nav` are shown above there are other properties that can be included in a route.
 The interface name for a route is `RouteConfig`.
 You can also use `config.mapRoute()` to add a single route.
 * `route` - is the pattern to match against incoming URL fragments.
 It can be a string or array of strings.
 The route can contain parameterized routes or wildcards as well.
   * Parameterized routes match against a string with a `:token` parameter (ie: 'users/:id/detail').
 An object with the token parameter's name is set as property and passed as a parameter to the route view-model's `activate()` function.
   * A parameter can be made optional by appending a question mark `:token?` (ie: `users/:id?/detail` would match both `users/3/detail` and `users/detail`).
-When an optional parameter is missing from the url, the property passed to `activate()` is `undefined`.
+When an optional parameter is missing from the URL, the property passed to `activate()` is `undefined`.
   * Wildcard routes are used to match the "rest" of a path (ie: files/*path matches files/new/doc or files/temp).
 An object with the rest of the URL after the segment is set as the `path` property and passed as a parameter to `activate()` as well.
 * `name` - is a friendly name that you can use to reference the route with, particularly when using route generation.
 * `moduleId` - is the id (usually a relative path) of the module that exports the component that should be rendered when the route is matched.
 * `href` - is a conditionally optional property.
-If it is not defined then route is used.
-If route has segments then href is required as in the case of files because the router does not know how to fill out the parameterized portions of the pattern.
+If it is not defined then the `route` property is used.
+If `route` has segments then href is required as in the case of files because the router does not know how to fill out the parameterized portions of the pattern.
 * `nav` - is a boolean or number property.
 When set to true the route will be included in the router's navigation model.
-When specified as number, the value will be used in sorting the routes.
+When specified as a number, the value will be used in sorting the routes.
 This makes it easier to create a dynamic menu or similar elements.
-The navigation model will be available as array of `NavModel` in `router.navigation`.
+The navigation model will be available as an array of `NavModel` in `router.navigation`.
 These are the available properties in `NavModel`:
   * `isActive` flag which will be true when the associated route is active.
-  * `title` which will be prepended in html title when the associated route is active.
+  * `title` which will be prepended in HTML title when the associated route is active.
   * `href` can be used on `a` tag.
   * `config` is the object defined in `config.map`.
   * `settings` is equal to the property `settings` of `config` object.
   * `router` is a reference for AppRouter.
-  * Other properties includes `relativeHref` and `order`.
+  * Other properties include `relativeHref` and `order`.
 * `title` - is the text to be displayed as the document's title (appears in your browser's title bar or tab).
 It is combined with the `router.title` and the title from any child routes.
 * `titleSeparator` - is the text that will be used to join the `title` and any active `route.title`s.
 The default value is `' | '`.